 The length of the abstract does not exceed 850 characters with spaces.
+Anotācija is a precise translation of the abstract.

 The one-paragraph abstract comprises:

 - background of the research or its topicality

 - research goal

 - research methods

 - main results and conclusions